 You may configure your website based on the client device by using the isMobile JS variable.
 It is true when the client device is a mobile and vice versa.

 This theme supports total customization of about and error pages.
 These pages may be customized through the about.md and 404.md files.
-Once finished customizing, copy them in the /content directory of your Hugo site.
+Dream Plus reads the above stated files as plain Markdown text and then renders them.
+Once you’ve finished writing the files and modifying them according to your needs, paste them in the content folder of your Hugo site.

-You may also set a custom favicon for your website using the favicon config variable.
+You may also set a custom favicon for your website through the favicon config variable under params.
 For example,

 favicon = "/images/defaultFav.ico"